Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 - For type K thermocouples a correction according to the ITS-90 standard is provided.
 This substantially improves the accuracy at extreme temperatures.

-- The script writes a tab separated value formated text file with ISO 8601 date and time.
+- Writes data in a tab separated value formated text file with ISO 8601 date and time.
 This format is compatible with python's pandas and plotly packages as well as with spreadsheet processing.

-- The script either logs temperature measurements with its own timer, or, alternatively, records a single data frame, suitable for periodic calls by the cron deamon.
+- Logs temperature measurements with its own timer, or, alternatively, records a single data frame, suitable for periodic calls by the cron deamon.
 This example crontab line invokes a data frame recording every 15 minutes: